How to Explore Frankfurt, Germany like a Local: Locals introduce their city.

-Nowhere, be friendly, open your mind and your heart – and you are welcome everywhere in Frankfurt.
+Nowhere, be friendly, open your mind and heart, and you are welcome everywhere in Frankfurt.

 By subway or scooter.

 On the far side of the Main River.
-Skyline, stars and the romantic feelings will flow!
+Skyline, stars, and romantic feelings will flow!

 Visit the Berger Street in Bornheim.
 Here you will find many bars and tiny little restaurants- here are the Frankfurter @home.

-To escape the crowds and to relax, I go on a PRIMUS boat tour down the Main River.
-If I sit next to the window, I can stare out the window and meditate while the larger-than-life landscape slowly passes by.
+To escape the crowds and relax, I go on a PRIMUS boat tour down the Main River.
+If I sit next to the window, I can stare out and meditate while the larger-than-life landscape slowly passes by.

 You can see the city & people best from the far side of the Main River.